 MT: I’m coming back to do a couple of workshops and I’m invested in the programming, I’m invested in what happens during the run of the show.
 I’m here now putting the work up, and I’m really invested in every aspect of what’s happening with the show because it means a lot for me.
 I think Julie [Crooks, curator of “Femmes Noires”] fought damn hard to get me here, and she fought damn hard for me to have the entire floor.
 I think we owe it to each other as a team, not only her but the AGO as an institution, to make sure that this show is successful in the way that I envision it.

 YL: Well, you have so much power, being here.
-You’re the second Black woman ever to have a solo exhibition in this institution in its, like, hundred-something year history.
+You’re like the second Black woman ever to have a major solo exhibition in this institution in its, like, hundred-something year history.
 That’s a very big deal.